jcowey/P3/guidelines/structureMarkUp.md

 - #commentary
   - Running text in paragraphs

+## for every section header in the article
 - #articleHeader
   - To be used whenever there are section headings within the article

 - #corrections
+  - whenever there are corrections to exsiting texts, in tabular form

 - #bibliography
+  - if a bibliography is included